Key committee agrees with CPRE: planning proposals could risk local voice

 As the Housing, Communities and Local Government Committee warns the government that it remains ‘unpersuaded’ by the new planning proposals, we agree and re-assert: the plans are ‘reckless.’

 The government has claimed that its intentions for a new planning system – the toolkit that controls what gets built and where – would help speed up new buildings where they’re needed.
-But an influential government committee has added its voice to ours in opposition, saying it isn’t persuaded that the plans would produce a cheaper, quicker and more democratic planning system.
+But an influential Commons select committee has added its voice to ours in opposition, saying it isn’t persuaded that the plans would produce a cheaper, quicker and more democratic planning system.

 The Committee has released a new report looking into the future of the planning system, and their observations show the impact that CPRE campaigning has had on this issue.
 In the report, the Committee members add their voice to the rising chorus of opposition to the government proposals.

 The report warns that it remains unclear how the plans would help to meet the stated intentions of speeding up building and engaging local people – and instead calls for elements to be reconsidered or more information added.